 Alternatively, you can add your own logo to the footer of each page.
 Select Upload new to upload a file from your device.

-☝️ Note: The option to upload your own logo isn’t included on the Freelance plan, but it’s available on all team plans (Studio, Company & Company Plus).
+☝️ Note: The option to upload your own logo isn’t included on the Free plan, but it’s available on all team plans (Studio, Company & Company Plus).

 Step 7: Export PNGs

 When your preferences are set, click Export PNGs to download each page of your storyboard as separate PNG files.
 The files will be downloaded into one tidy zip file!

 Step 8: Upload PNGs to Google Slides